 Dr. Ivey is a Kentucky native who joined the Richmond SPCA in 2004.
 An alumna of the Auburn University College of Veterinary Medicine, she earned her Doctorate of Veterinary Medicine in 1985.
 She attended the University of Louisville as an undergraduate.
 Dr. Ivey worked in private practice for nearly 20 years, opening both a successful clinic in Colonial Heights and a satellite clinic in Chester.

 As our director of veterinary medicine, Dr. Ivey oversees the provision of all professional veterinary services at the Richmond SPCA.
 This includes services delivered to pets in our care awaiting adoption, as well as patients of the Susan M. Markel Veterinary Hospital.

-Senior Manager of Education and Training
+Senior Manager of Admissions and Community Education

 Timothy joined the Richmond SPCA’s Animal Care team in 2006.
 He was promoted to manage the volunteers and programs department in 2011, and then spent six years as our manager of adoptions, beginning in 2013.

 In 2019, Timothy became our senior manager of admissions and community education.
 He is responsible for overseeing our community education programs which include pet training classes, School For Dogs and humane education, as well as the team that coordinates pet intake via transfer relationships and surrenders.

 Timothy lives in Mechanicsville with his wife, three children and two dogs, Grady and Simon, who are both Richmond SPCA alumni.
 Simon was adopted in in March 2006.
 Timothy’s adoption of Simon was the inspiration for him to join the Richmond SPCA staff one month later.

 Carol Anne Baker Lajoie

 Director of Development